motingzhi/AdaptiveMCTsMenu/README.md

 This an extension version of Adaptive Menu, with a focus on adapting the split menu.

+My work focused on redesigning the rewards in Deep reinforcement learning to make the whole system work on the split menu specifically.

+# Original Repo:

 Project for the MCTS of menu adaptions.

 [Read the Value Network documentation in a dedicated folder.](./value_network/README.md)